 While ApacheCons vary from year to year and location to location, there are some components that you can count on happening at every ApacheCon.

-- ApacheCon will consist of at least 4 tracks of technical content
+- ApacheCon has at least 4 tracks of technical content, and often more

 - There will be a hackathon space where projects can gather to work on code, or work out community issues

 - There will be a State of the Feather Keynote by the President or other officer, providing an overview of the ASF's accomplishments

 - There will be a PGP key signing

 - An Apache BarCamp will held, typically on the day before or after the main event

 - The event is usually 3 days or more

 ApacheCon is the one annual event for the particular continent in question.
 As such, it draws an international audience, both in speakers and attendees.

 The documentation around how to plan an ApacheCon may be found in the ApacheCon Playbook.
 Most planning tasks are done by volunteers who commit to help - at least a little - throughout the planning process for one specific conference.